-The Child Trauma Services (CTS) Program is a part of the Children’s Hospital at the University of Oklahoma Health Sciences Center (OUHSC) in Oklahoma City.
+The Child Trauma Services (CTS) Program is a part of Children’s Hospital at OU Health in Oklahoma City.
 By visiting our program website, you are taking a positive step in your child’s and family’s healing from trauma.

 This page includes answers to commonly asked questions about our Child Trauma Services Program.
 You will also find links to program flyers and documents that caregivers are asked to complete prior to their child’s intake session.
-For your convenience, a quick link to each document is included on the bottom of this page.
+For your convenience, a quick link to each document is included below.

 Anyone can make a referral for a child, including a primary care physician, a DHS worker, another therapist, and a parent or other caregiver.
 If the referral party does not have parental rights for the child, we will contact the legal guardian to gain consent (permission) before moving forward.

 Children ages 3 through 18 are eligible for our program services.